JoseRoca/WinFBX/docs/RichEdit/CRichEditCtrl Class.md

 # <a name="FindText"></a>FindText

-Finds text within a rich edit control.
+Overloaded method to find text within a rich edit control.
 ```
 FUNCTION FindText OVERLOAD (BYVAL fOptions AS DWORD, BYREF ft AS FINDTEXTW) AS LONG
 FUNCTION FindText OVERLOAD (BYVAL fOptions AS DWORD = FR_DOWN, BYVAL cpMin AS LONG = 0, _
-   BYVAL cpMax AS LONG = -1, BYVAL pwszText AS WSTRING PTR) AS LONG
+   BYVAL cpMax AS LONG = -1, BYREF wszText AS WSTRING) AS LONG
 ```
 | Parameter  | Description |
 | ---------- | ----------- |